 - Cardiac tamponade (a pressure on the heart that keeps it from filling and lowers blood pressure).

-Tension pneumothorax and intrathoracic tumors indirectly affect right ventricular filling by obstructing venous return.
+Tension pneumothorax and intrathoracic tumors indirectly affect proper ventricular filling by obstructing venous return.

-Symptoms of obstructive shock are considered emergencies because they can lead to organ failure, tissue death, and death of the patient.
-Symptoms that are associated with neurological function include confusion, loss of consciousness, and inability to concentrate.
+Symptoms of obstructive shock are considered emergencies because they can lead to organ failure, tissue death, and patient death.
+Symptoms associated with neurological function include confusion, loss of consciousness, and inability to concentrate.

 The characteristic hemodynamic and metabolic patterns are, in many respects, similar to other low-performance shock states.
 Cardiac indices, stroke volume indices, and stroke are usually reduced.